 Evil people commit horrific crimes.
 How can we forgive when we still bear the consequences of such an act?
 Does the wrong-doer deserve our forgiveness?

 Let’s be clear, by forgiving we do not render judgment, assist the aggressor, or have to forget what happened.
 No, forgiving helps us to free us from reliving the event again and again.
 It stops the hurting.
 It is the action that allows us to move on.

 We forgive for the sake of ourselves, not for the wrong-doer.
 By forgiving we prevent our hearts from hardening.
 We also remove the temptation to become an aggressor.
 We can save our relationships.
 By forgiving we close the door to the past and step out into our present and future.
 We can start to live again.

 Ongoing Exposure to Harm

 There is one priority when the attacking still happens: protect yourself.
 Depending on the situation, the protection may take various forms.
 If your life is not at risk, you may want to start with communication.
 If it is, get out immediately.
 Get help if you are not strong enough to manage the discussion or the protection.

-Getting hurt is not only dangerous for the damage it creates.
+Getting hurt is not only dangerous for the damage it causes.
 It also generates grudges when the harmed individuals do not forgive their wrongdoers.
-These scars create serious problems for grudge holders resulting in behavioral changes:
+These scars create severe problems for grudge holders resulting in behavioral changes:

 - not giving God the glory and most likely not to people